DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 ### In review

-We could add an ‘In review’ status.
-This status would allow users of the same organisation to request that another user reviews a course before it is published.
+With the removal of the ‘Published with unpublished changes’ status, we could add an ‘In review’ status instead.
+This status would allow users of the same organisation to request that another user reviews saved course content before it is published.
+We would show the user reviewing the content what changes have been made.
 This process may become important if we implement organisational and user permissions.

 ### Scheduled